verilylifesciences/site-selection-tool/docs/development_and_deployment.md

 Update the setup documentation embedded within your notebook(s) so that users run the correct image for the notebook.

-  * Update the Docker image tag in the `Setup` cell at the top of the relevant Terra notebook(s) so that each notebook clearly states which Docker image it requires to run correctly.
+  * Update the Docker image tag in the `Setup` cell at the top of the relevant notebooks so that each notebook clearly states which Docker image it requires to run correctly on Terra.
   * We retain old Docker images, so if you have the old notebooks and its input files are still available and unchanged, you can reproduce your results!
   * Its more convenient for your collaborators if they do not have to switch between different containers to run different notebooks because it takes a couple minutes to redeploy the Terra VM with a different custom Docker image.
 So, when possible, ensure that all notebooks run on the most recent image.
   * Below is a convenient command to update the Docker tag in the documentation of your notebooks all at once.
 You don't need to do it this way.
 Just keep the setup instructions up to date!